mongodb/chatbot/docs/docs/server/conversations.md

 For more information on these endpoints, refer to the [API Specification](openapi).

+## Security

+If you do not add custom middleware that handles authentication/authorization, a malicious actor who gets a conversation ID can modify the conversation.
+You can also add custom middleware to block requests to endpoints if you do not need them in your app.

+For more information about securing your server with custom middleware, refer to the [custom middleware request validation](custom-logic.md#request-validation) documentation.

 ## Expose the Conversations Endpoints in Your App

 The MongoDB Chatbot Server exposes the conversation endpoints at the `/conversations` path.